 You can use quantitative and qualitative feedback to collect data from your users.
 Both are crucial to finding the right balance to come to a well-rounded conclusion.
 Qualitative feedback is about insights related to the quality and usability of product features.
 Quantitative feedback provides insights into whether the tasks were easy or difficult to complete.
 Try to combine these two types of feedback, as this will help to control possible threats.
 Here’s a brief comparison of both types of feedback:

-Now when you know why your startup needs an MVP it is time to move on to the specific steps for creating it.
+Now that you know why your startup needs an MVP it is time to move on to the specific steps for creating it.
 Are you ready?
 Then go ahead.

 How to Create a Minimum Viable Product: 5 Consistent Steps